Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Introduction

+The contributions of this paper are threefold. \begin{itemize} \item We formalize a realistic \textit{dynamic-environment threat model} for EIA.
+Under this novel threat model, we demonstrate that existing EIA approaches are largely ineffective.

+\item We propose \toolns, a new environmental injection attack framework that is effective under the realistic dynamic-environment threat model, enabling the discovery of previously hidden vulnerabilities in existing GUI agents.

-\item We conduct a comprehensive evaluation across four representative GUI agents and six high-fidelity websites.
+\item We conduct extensive experiments on four representative GUI agents across six websites.
 The results obtained through \tool uncover previously underexplored vulnerabilities in existing GUI agents, highlighting the urgent need for more robust security mechanisms. \end{itemize}